-Where a hacker tries many passwords for passphrases in an attempt to break into your account.
-The longer your password (or passphrase) the harder it is for someone to use this kind of attack to break into your account.
+Where a hacker tries many passwords for passphrases in an attempt to break into an account.
+The longer the password (or passphrase) the harder it is for someone to succeed with this type of attack.

 Byte

 A unit of digital information that consists of eight bits.
 A byte is the number of bits used to encode a single character of text.